How to choose washing machine settings and dryer cycles

 Choose the right laundry cycle for every fabric

 Choosing the right cycle starts with how you sort clothes.
-If an item’s tag says “dry clean only,” you will want to select the gentle cycle and wash that item by itself.
 Sort by fabric type first.
 If you’re worried about colors bleeding from newer items or using different additives in the wash cycle (for instance, bleach with whites or brighteners with colors), further sort laundry by color.
-Take special items, like cheesecloth, into consideration when sorting laundry to avoid shrinkage and ensure it's washed properly.
+Take special items, like silk or rayon, into consideration when sorting laundry to avoid shrinkage and ensure it's washed properly.
+Always check care tags before following the advice below.

 Cotton and linen clothing